Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Street maintenance parking enforcement will be temporarily suspended until further notice.
 Public works will continue working throughout the town, so residents are being asked to obey their street maintenance signs when practical.
 All street maintenance parking restrictions are suspended until further notice, but other parking related regulations remain in effect.

-River Grove adjudication court scheduled for Wednesday April 1, 2020 has been postponed.
-The new date is Wednesday May 6, 2020.
+River Grove adjudication court scheduled for Wednesday April 1, 2020 and May 6, 2020, has been postponed.
+The new date is Wednesday July 1, 2020.

 In an effort to limit person-to-person contact with police officers and police administrative staff, residents are being asked to call in non-emergency issues over the phone or email those issues to the police department.
 An officer will be assigned to return the call, to the reporting person, and that officer will advise what, if any, further police action will be taken regarding the matter.
 All non-emergency issues should be called into the communications center at (708) 453-2121.
 If you wish to send an email message regarding a non-emegency issue, please use the newly established police email address dedicated for non-emergency reports only: RGPD311@rivergroveil.gov.